firejjb1/minminvk/README.md

-## Wrapper around Vulkan and 3D renderer (WIP)
+## Minimal Mine Vulkan 3D renderer

-The goal of this project is to render a fully animated humanoid character with decent simulation and rendering.
-Trying to learn Vulkan and rendering / simulation techniques in the process.
+The goal of this project is to render a GLTF scene with animated humanoid character, learning Vulkan and rendering / simulation techniques in the process.

 ### Build
 The project is built using CMake.